DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for a teaching job

 To find a teaching job, you must apply to individual schools (not DfE).
 [Search for teaching jobs](https://teaching-vacancies.service.gov.uk/) by region, subject specialism and age group.
-To find a teaching job, you must apply to individual schools (not DfE).
-[Search for teaching jobs](https://teaching-vacancies.service.gov.uk/) by region, subject specialism and age group.

 You could also consider [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
 It can be helpful to gain experience of the English education system working in a teaching assistant or support role before you apply for teaching jobs.
 [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) also lists these jobs.
-You could also consider [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
-It can be helpful to gain experience of the English education system working in a teaching assistant or support role before you apply for teaching jobs.
-[Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) also lists these jobs.

-For a short-term unpaid placement, you can [request school experience in a primary or secondary school in England](https://schoolexperience.education.gov.uk/).
 For a short-term unpaid placement, you can [request school experience in a primary or secondary school in England](https://schoolexperience.education.gov.uk/).

 Most teaching vacancies are advertised in March, April or the first half of May, with jobs starting at the beginning of the school year in September.
 Set up a [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) job alert to be updated about opportunities throughout the year.